jhakonen/wot-teamspeak-mod/README.md

 Changelog
 ---------
+Version 0.3.1, 6.10.2014:
+- Refactored client query handling to use asynchat.
+- Client query connection is now closed and reconnected if an API error occurs.
+- Fixed mapping rules not working for TS nick with space in name.
+- Fixed client query handling breaking if recv() didn't return full line.
+- Fixed client query commands sent before welcome message was fully received.

 Version 0.3.0, 3.10.2014:
 - Fixed speak indicators left active if TS was closed while someone was speaking.
 - Added configuration options.